AndreaOrru/andreaorru.github.io-archived/_drafts/static-recompilation.md

 In general, accurate disassembly is not a solved problem.
 In particular, 65816 assembly supports both 8 and 16 bits mode for accumulator and index registers, so the **size of the instructions** can vary depending on the mode the processor is in.
 Disassembling the same portion of code can yield different results and only one of them is usually correct.
-Furthermore, indirect **jumps and jump tables** are not completely reversable at static time.
+Furthermore, **indirect jumps and jump tables** are not completely reversable at static time.
 Heuristics can yield both false positives and false negatives.
 The whole process is thus very error prone.
-But can we get close enough? **If we can get a disassembler that is 90-95% accurate** and provides enough auxiliary tools to reverse the uncertain parts, it would still be extremely valuable for the task.

 The current state of the art for disassemblers is [IDA Pro](https://www.hex-rays.com).
 Unfortunately, its support for 65816 and SNES ROMs is quite limited and inadequate for